karumajji/RAG_AMS_S3Vectors/README.md

 - **Bob** (bob@example.com): Access to 25 documents (doc-011 to doc-035)
 - **Charlie** (charlie@example.com): Access to 20 documents (doc-031 to doc-050)

-All users have password: `TempPass123!`
+All users have password: `Temppassxxx`

 The script also saves user IDs to `test_users.json`.